Late Orders from Clicks in Past X Days

 Especially in the case of Sponsored Products it can therefore always be worth double checking any seemingly bad keywords before setting them to negative.

 If common sense suggests a certain keyword is very much relevant for a given product, even though it is displaying a negative Performance after x clicks, you may want to consider giving that keyword some more time.

-After all, it may already have led to sales, but from customers who, for example, might save a lot of products in their basket before buying them at the end of the month.
+After all, it may already have led to sales, but from customers who, for example, might save a lot of products before buying them at the end of the month.

 Optimization Timeframe - Exclusion of Recent 7 / 14 Days

-When analyzing your PPC performance in Sellics, you can simply click on the "set optimization time-frame" button to quickly exclude the last 7 days from the timeframe (or 14 from HSA).
+When analyzing your PPC performance in Sellics, you can simply click on the "set optimization time-frame" button to quickly exclude the last 7 days from the timeframe (or 14 from SB).

-This way you can make sure you are only viewing KPIs where the maximum of possible sales have alrealdy been attributed to the respective clicks:
+This way you can make sure you are only viewing KPIs where the maximum of possible sales have already been attributed to the respective clicks: